-Since 2000, the Health Protection Surveillance Centre (HSPC) has collated data and reports on the uptake of vaccines provided through the childhood immunisation schedule.
-The HSPC reports quarterly on vaccination uptake rates.
+Since 2000, the Health Protection Surveillance Centre (HPSC) has collated data and reports on the uptake of vaccines provided through the childhood immunisation schedule.(153) The HPSC reports quarterly on vaccination uptake rates.
 If varicella vaccination is added to the national schedule it will be incorporated into the same surveillance system.
-As the vaccination coverage threshold to achieve herd immunity against varicella is specified to be $\geq$ 80% by the WHO, if regular evaluation of varicella vaccination uptake rates should be undertaken to monitor against coverage targets.
+As the vaccination coverage threshold to achieve herd immunity against varicella is specified to be $\geq$ 80% by the WHO,(5) regular evaluation of varicella vaccination uptake rates should be undertaken to monitor against coverage targets.
+Additionally, disease incidence should be monitored (through existing reporting systems or appropriately designed studies) to determine the impact of adding varicella to the childhood immunisation schedule.